Skip to main content

 071_Select_nodes_for_fixing_the_casing_to_the_foundation.png

-8. Step 5: Snap FE coupling nodes
+6. Step 5 FE coupling nodes

 Notice